What is Metadata Management? Insights into Frameworks, Governance & Tools

 You Can’t Have End-to-End Measurement Without Metadata Management

 Until recently, marketing operations focused on individual channels and third-party attribution tracking to measure campaign effectiveness.
 The introduction of internet privacy laws have limited marketers to the amount of data they’d been accustomed to capturing and using to inform their marketing strategy.
 It’s forced them to explore other ways to target users effectively.

 End-to-end measurement offers a different, more holistic approach for determining overall marketing effectiveness.
 It’s based on the metadata you can collect yourself — first-party data.
-The process involves parameterizing digital assets to identify the characteristics and overall value of the creative.
+The process involves using metadata management software to parameterize digital assets in order to identify the characteristics and overall value of the creative.

 For example, you might collect the following metadata for a video ad:

 - The best practices the ad adheres to

 - The overall emotional response to the ad

 This same process could be applied across marketing channels, paid and owned ads, and content to create metadata stores to leverage for measurement and optimization.